Hong Kong ready for fresh 'Occupy' protests says city leader

 Some observers expect more young activists to re-join the cause during the summer vacation.

-“It will grow bigger,” said Simon Wong, a 71-year-old organizer of the library and study room.
+“It will grow bigger,” said Simon Wong, a 71-year-old organiser of the library and study room.

 Editing by James Pomfret; Editing by Simon Cameron-Moore